 Some members of the CT2-team speak English as a second language.
 Our years of experience with works councils, combined with our language skills, enable us to professionalise the English-speaking works council.

 Note: Please note that we are a Dutch organisation and that all our information is originally composed in Dutch.
-For the benefit of our English-speaking customers we’ve translated some of our online information.
+For the benefit of our English-speaking customers we have translated some of our online information.
 We are still in the process of translating even more of our information.
 It could therefore be that you will come across Dutch pages on CT2.nl.
 Please contact us if you would like more information.